 DuPont, of course, denies the allegations in the complaint.
 They also say that the whistleblower law was never intended to cover fines not collected by the government.

 Simoneaux advances a very unusual theory and faces an uphill battle.
 The Justice Department declined to intervene in his case almost 2 years ago but has not moved to block Simoneaux from prosecuting the case himself.
 Simoneaux hired a private whistleblower lawyer to pursue the case in the name of the government.

 If Simoneaux wins, the court could triple the damages and give Simoneaux 30% of what his lawyers collect for the government.

 It’s rare to see whistleblowers pursue claims once the government declines to prosecute.
 Its also rare to see reverse whistleblower claims.
 This case presents both issues.

 If you have original source information about a fraud involving a government program, you may be eligible for a cash award.
 Although the court can award up to 30% of what is collected on behalf of taxpayers, the more common award is 15 to 20%.
 The first step in bringing a case is finding a great whistleblower lawyer.
 Who you hire as counsel can mean the difference between millions of dollars and no recovery.

 Think you have a case and need more information?
 Give us a call.
 There is no charge, no obligation and the call is confidential.
-For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731.
+For more information, visit our False Claims Act Whistleblower Reward Information page.
+Ready to see if you qualify for a reward?
+Contact attorney Brian Mahany at or by telephone at (414) 704-6731.